Give Claude a Personality: Custom Instructions Guide (2026)

 Use Claude Projects if Claude is your primary AI and you want the best combination of instruction depth, file context, and conversation memory.
 Use ChatGPT Custom Instructions if you want a simple, global setup that applies everywhere without managing separate environments.
 Use Gemini Gems if you're already embedded in Google Workspace.

 Custom instructions only work if they're accurate.
 The fastest way to get accurate instructions is to start with real personality data instead of self-description.
-Take a quest, get your blueprint, and paste it into your Claude Project.
+Pick a coach, take a five-minute checkpoint, get your package, and paste the instructions into your Claude Project with the personality file as a knowledge upload.
 It takes ten minutes and changes every conversation after it.

 Keep reading